dhh1128/authentic-me/identifiers.md

 ## Canonical form

 In general, the canonical form of my identifiers will follow [KERI](https://trustoverip.github.io/tswg-keri-specification/)'s conventions: they will be [CESR](https://trustoverip.github.io/tswg-cesr-specification/)-encoded strings with the same semantics that KERI expects.
-You can go read the CESR spec, but basically, this means a raw byte stream of some kind is encoded using URL-safe base64 (see [section 5 of RFC 4648](https://www.rfc-editor.org/rfc/rfc4648#section-5)), and prefixed with a single alpha that describes the type and quantity of the bytes.
+You can go read the CESR spec, but basically, this means a raw byte stream of some kind is left-padded to be an even multiple of 24 bytes and then encoded using URL-safe base64 (see [section 5 of RFC 4648](https://www.rfc-editor.org/rfc/rfc4648#section-5)), and prefixed with a single alpha that describes the type and quantity of the bytes.
 For example, an Ed25519 public key is 32 bytes.
 Encoding those bytes as URL-safe base64 takes 43 bytes.
 The CESR prefix for an Ed25519 public key used as an identifier is `B`.
 Thus, if an Ed25519 public key is encoded in CESR, it becomes a 44-byte string beginning with `B` and followed by 43 bytes from the URL-safe base64 alphabet.
 You can convert it back to raw bytes and from there into other formats, as needed.
 Details:

 prefix | meaning | full identifier
 --- | --- | ---